chu-mirror/probs-cweb/README.md

-Maintainance of infrastructure and solving of problems are separated to different branches, to clone the infrastructure separately is possible, check out branch _base_ if you want.
+Maintainance of infrastructure and solving of problems are separated to different branches, to clone the infrastructure separately is possible, check out branch _infra_ if you want.